 Runway 14/32 has had numerous crack repairs completed since its original construction in 1990.
-The ride quality was so poor a number of aircraft diverted to adjacent airports.
+The ride quality was so poor several aircraft diverted to adjacent airports.
 Major distresses included block cracking, longitudinal and transverse cracking, patching, raveling, and rutting.
 Additionally, the runway was only 60 feet wide.

 Construction was recently completed.
 The amount of federal funding available will allow the airport to also reconstruct the taxiway connector and apron.